Implementing WordPress SEO

 Login to Search Console with your Gmail, click "add new property" on the upper right, and then click "alternative methods" for verification.

 You'll get a snippet of HTML code.
-With Yoast you don't even need to add the code - just the string of numbers and letters like below.
+With Yoast you don't even need to add the code - just the string of numbers.
 Voila, you can now see your search data in a completely new way.

 Hire a WordPress SEO Consultant